promotably/apollo/README.md

                       :interval 1}}}
 ```

-The create client and scheduler instances are accessed via the `client` and `scheduler` properties of the started component.
+The created client and scheduler instances are accessed via the `client` and `scheduler` properties of the started component.

 ## TODO:

-Make this documentation better.
+Make this documentation better and add some docstrings!

 ## License

-Copyright © 2015 FIXME
+Copyright © 2015 Promotably

 Distributed under the Eclipse Public License either version 1.0 or (at
 your option) any later version.